 Pattern on pattern can be tricky; it's like a high wire act that could go wrong at any second.
 Hence, the safety net: intermediary plates and chargers that give the eye a break.
 Other than flea markets, Goodwills are my other go-to sources for undiscovered treasure.
 At the one in Westport, we picked up these Johnson Brothers ironstone plates from the 50s in a modern octagon shape.
 They're so classic and beautiful, A Christmas Tree Shop is selling newer versions by the same company!
 Carbon copies, I tell you, only good for the microwave, too.
 That's how great they are.

-Woman's Day, but more on that later.)
+3000 miles away, at a thrift shop north of San Diego, I found a set of eight brass chargers for seven bucks.
+(I was out there doing my first shoot for the new Woman's Day, but more on that later.)
 These beauties are good and heavy with the same shape as the ironstone plates.
 I only wish my run-in with airport security went as smoothly as the shopping.
 "It's just tabletop," I told them, arms splayed.
 "I'm a style editor."
 They didn't much care.

 Mixing flatware of various time periods and materials is always so much more interesting to me than matching, and this table would be no exception.
 The mid-century spoons we found back in December, antiquing with La Dolfina, while the mother-of-pearl knives are from the 1800s, a pawn shop score with my friend Andrea from Top Design.
 The place itself was great; the owner, not so much.
 "50 bucks for 12," he barked.
 "Um, I'll take it."

-the rules, that's when it's time to break them.
+Once you know the rules, that's when it's time to break them.
 Flash forward to my presentation at the event, where I encouraged the audience to balk traditional table settings, throw caution to the wind and mix, darn it!

-The Nest, due out this summer.
+"Buy me.
+I'll come in handy some day."
+That's what a little brass bird—well, actually two—told me at a junk shop in New Jersey.
+Jaithan found them when we were shopping for a makeover to appear in the first on-stand issue of The Nest, due out this summer.
 We certainly didn't need them at the time—we rarely do—but pretty things at prices so low they're practically free I can't resist.
 Come in handy they did, as the table finally began to take shape.

 For the napkins, I took a cue from the pretty pale blue in the bowls with a great set from Gracious Home in Chelsea.
 As for the rings, I couldn't find any I liked, so I bought a basic set from Target, then found these fantastic brass and turquoise earrings, also at Target, that I glued right on.
 Together with the ikat, I thought they'd give the design a cool, Bohemian vibe, like jewelry for table.